Deepan-Karmakar/p5.js-tutorial/Local-server.md

 For the beginners coming from the [Get Started](https://p5js.org/get-started/) page, if you opted for [Sublime Text Editor](https://www.sublimetext.com/), a very simple way to set up a Local Server, without having to  know the Command Line interface, is to use the [Browser Sync](https://packagecontrol.io/packages/Browser%20Sync) plugin for Sublime Text 3.

+# Brackets editor
+If you use the free and open source [Brackets editor](http://brackets.io) to write your code, a local server comes built in.
+With your HTML file open, select File > Live Preview (or click the "lightning bolt" icon).
+Brackets will launch Chrome and open your file in a new tab.

-## Web Server for Chrome extension
+# Web Server for Chrome extension

 The simplest and fastest solution for anyone using a Chrome web browser is to install the [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/) extension.
 Visit its chrome web store page and install it.